FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/Angle_Selection/README.md

 ### Angle Selection
 <img align="left"   src="../Images/Angle_Selection/Central_angle_theorem.png">
-</br> Using the Final Risk map for each patient, we could extracted and utilised any n number combination of optimal treatment angles for treatment planning.
-These optimal angles were identified by selecting the n-angle combination with the lowest risk score To prevent cross-beam irradiation, we enforced a minimum x-degree angle separation between all beams.
+</br> Using the Final Risk map for each patient, we could extracted and utilised any number (N) angle combinations for treatment planning.
+These optimal angles were identified by selecting the N-angle combination with the lowest risk score.
+To prevent cross-beam irradiation, we enforced a minimum X-degree angle separation between all beams.
 We assessed beam separation based on the Central Angle theorem, which describes the angular separation of two points located on the surface of a sphere.
 In our case, these two points represented the starting points of the incident beams determined by the couch and gantry angle combination.
 The central angle theorem was thus defined as,

 $$
 \text{CA} = \arccos(\sin(\text{GA}_1) \sin(\text{GA}_2) + \cos(\text{GA}_1) \cos(\text{GA}_2) \cos(|\text{CA}_1 - \text{CA}_2|))
 $$

-It's worth noting that the number of beams n and beam separation x can be adjusted to accomodate the treatmetns need of each patient.
+It's worth noting that the number of beams N and beam separation X can be adjusted to accomodate the treatmetns need of each patient.